 CHM 100 Chemistry in the Natural World

 The chemistry of real-world examples is studied through illustrations and demonstrations taken from ordinary substances, objects and processes of the natural world.
 Topics include: atomic and molecular structures, water, acids and bases, organic and biochemistry, drugs, energy and pollution.
-Includes laboratory which stresses student demonstrations of chemical phenomena.
+Includes laboratory that stresses student demonstrations of chemical phenomena.
 No prerequisite.
 Open to any non-science major (especially education majors).
 Does not satisfy the requirements for a chemistry major.

 CHM 101 General Chemistry

 This course is primarily designed for pre-nursing students but is open to students in non-science disciplines as well.
 The principles of general chemistry are covered, including: atomic structure, bonding, chemical change, stoichiometry, gas laws, energy relationships, equilibrium, acids and bases, rates of reactions and nuclear processes.
-Emphasis will be placed on the application of the course material to health and environmental issues.
+Emphasis is placed on the application of the course material to health and environmental issues.
 Includes laboratory.
 High school chemistry recommended.
 Fall Term.

 CHM 103 Elementary Organic and Biochemistry